 *You will be billed just four times a year.
 If applicable, an additional $2.00 billing fee will be included on your billing notice payable to the administrator.
 To save the fee, select Electronic Funds Transfer (EFT) as a safe and secure payment option.
 Rates and/or benefits may be changed on a class basis.
 Rates are based on the attained age of the Insured Person and increase as you enter each new age category.
 If you wish to be billed monthly, this will be done through EFT.

 Seamless transition to other ReserveCare coverage.

-When your military status changes and you are no longer eligible for TRICARE Retired Reserve, you can continue your supplement with TRICARE Standard coverage.
+When your military status changes and you are no longer eligible for TRICARE Retired Reserve, you can continue your supplement with TRICARE Select coverage.
 And if you switch to TRICARE Prime for retirees, you can also switch to a TRICARE Prime Supplement by notifying the Plan Administrator of this change.

 How ReserveCare Helps Pay the Difference Between Your Actual Covered Medical Bills and What TRICARE Retired Reserve Pays

 TRICARE Retired Reserve sets a limit on how much certain medical procedures should cost.
 Then, this DoD program pays only about 75% of the set “allowed” amount for each procedure.

 - You are responsible for the approximate 25% of “allowed’ charges that TRICARE Retired Reserve doesn’t pay.
 ReserveCare helps pay this amount for you.

 - When your doctor or Hospital charges more than the amount TRICARE Retired Reserve “allows,” you must pay the difference yourself.
 The difference is called “excess charges.”